joao13soares/ShoppingLists_SwiftUI_iOS/README.md

 # ShoppingLists_SwiftUI_iOS

-Shopping List iOS app made in SwiftUI, as a project for the Emerging Technologies in Gaming university course.
+Shopping List is an iOS app made with SwiftUI, as a project for the Emerging Technologies in Games university course.

 With this app it is possible to create, edit and share several shopping lists entries, from existent grocery items.